Researching the Post-Pandemic Professional Service Firm: Challenging our Assumptions

 Event: Leading Professionals: Power, Politics, and Prima Donnas launch

-Senior professionals, academics, students, and members of the Centre for Professional Service Firms gathered in Bayes Business School (formerly Cass) on 4 October 2017 to celebrate the launch of Professor Laura Empson’s new book, Leading Professionals: Power, Politics, and Prima Donnas.
+Senior professionals, academics, students, and members of the Centre for Professional Service Firms gathered in Bayes Business School (formerly Cass) to celebrate the launch of Professor Laura Empson’s new book, Leading Professionals: Power, Politics, and Prima Donnas.

 Professor Empson introduced the major themes of the book, which is the result of more than 20 years of research into professional firms and their leaders.
 Her speech was followed by a panel discussion chaired by Stefan Stern, Visiting Professor of Practice at Bayes Business School, and featuring Margaret Cole, Chief Risk Officer and General Counsel, Board Member, PwC; Sir Gerry Grimstone, Chairman, Standard Life Aberdeen; and David Morley, previously Global Senior Partner, Allen & Overy.